 Apple says that the screen itself is a more efficient OLED panel, helped by the new display engine of the A15 Bionic processor, delivering faster GPU performance, and an always-on touch coprocessor that's been custom designed to operate with iOS 15, making gestures, animations and gaming feel faster and more responsive.

 - Read our in-depth iPhone 12 Pro Max review

-Unlike the AirPods Max, you can expect the iPhone 13 to support Apple Music Lossless.
-If you missed it, Apple is offering both lossless and Spatial Audio tracks to Apple Music subscribers, free of charge, from June 2021.
+On the audio side of things, unlike the AirPods Max, you can expect the iPhone 13 to support Apple Music Lossless.
+If you missed it, Apple now offers both lossless and Spatial Audio tracks to Apple Music subscribers, free of charge.
 Here's which devices will (and won't) play lossless and Spatial Audio.

 iPhone 13: camera